 A: Only the Main File List will appear.
 Shortcodes using additional list will show as blank.

-Q: What happens if users click on an external link if my list is set above Normal?
+Q: What happens if users click on an external link if my list is not set to Normal?

 A: Currently, on common Apache servers* the user will see an Error 403 page, or Forbidden.
 If this is a problem, change the list mode to Normal.
 Create a new list for more private files.